ycl-the-lyc/ubc-study-notes/phys-170/phys-170.typ

 $ vecb(A) "has a magnitude of" vecl(A) "in direction" vecu(A). $

+In manuscript, of course we cannot strike bold, so we use overhead arrow for vectors instead.

 == Angle Unit
 In this course, angles are in degrees.